edobusy/gifyd/README.md

 # GIFYD
 Web application to create gifs from video files.
 Customisation options include gif duration, gif framerate, filters, and the possibility to write a caption.
 Written in TypeScript, HTML, and CSS.
-File format transformation and video editing was done using ffmpeg, specifically [ffmpeg.wasm](https://github.com/ffmpegwasm/ffmpeg.wasm).
+File format transformation and video editing was done using ffmpeg, more specifically [ffmpeg.wasm](https://github.com/ffmpegwasm/ffmpeg.wasm).

 ## Live Demo
 [Click me!](https://gifyd.vercel.app/)